konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 | dataPath | Path to the JSON string of the merged data to use in the data workspace | No | |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components | Yes | false |

+## Changes in 1.4.0
+* Add a check that all component containerImage values use a sha reference
+  * If some value does not comply, fail the task

 ## Changes in 1.3.1
 * Fix bug when there are no tags
   * Without a default `[]` value when loading tags for components with jq, the tags variable